 Balancing the user experience with ensuring your company is protected is no easy task.
 If the security makes it extremely difficult for customers to use your systems, they will walk out the door and refuse to use your apps.
 Many features such as biometrics and geolocation are available on mobile devices that can assist in securing your systems.

-Step 6: Governance
+Step 6: IT governance

 Within the organization, decide who will be responsible for the mobility strategy and its implementation.
 Every department will feel that they have some form of ownership, leading to a fractured performance.
 One area must have full ownership and set the policies to manage the mobility development.